 Navigate using the old ways

 Today, without a GPS or a map, many of the people exploring the great outdoors will get lost and probably, never heard of again.
-While it is important to learn how to use a map and compass, these are considered modern techniques when compared to how Native people used to navigate their way through the wilderness.
+While it is essential to learn how to use a map and compass, these are considered modern techniques when compared to how Native people used to navigate their way through the wilderness.
 They were used to find their way by using the sun and the stars because they were always there.
 Every day the sun rises in the east and sets in the west, while on a clear night people can navigate by using the North Star.

 Native Americans used running waters in order to figure out their direction.
-On the east coast most of the major rivers flow towards the east, the direction of the Atlantic Ocean.
-On the west coast the rivers flow toward the west and Pacific Ocean.
+On the east coast, most of the major rivers flow towards the east, the direction of the Atlantic Ocean.
+On the west coast, the rivers flow toward the west and the Pacific Ocean.
 Water mainly runs downhill and it is at the mouth of these waterways where you will find human settlements.
 For Native Americans, the rivers were highways used for trade.
 Navigation survival lessons should be learned by anyone who plans to adventure into the wilderness.

 A last word

 The survival lessons left by the Native people listed in this article are just a few of their many teachings.
-I just scratched the surface and my intention was to show you that everything described above can still be used today by the modern man.
+I only scratched the surface and my intention was to show you that everything described above can still be used today by the modern man.
 Native people had to face survival situations that very few can think of.
 We should think about these lost ways when faced with a problem.
 We always have something to learn from those who managed to survive by only relying on the environment.
 Personally, I have a great respect for them and their legacy.

-Article written by Dan Mowinski for Prepper’s Will.
+This article was written by Dan Mowinski for Prepper’s Will.
 Dan comes from a family that is a mix of Native American (Piqwacket), English and Polish, and he is an avid supporter of the lost ways and wilderness living.